 My holiday in Cayo Coco

 Cayo Coco Island, part of the Jardines del Rey archipelago off the northern coast of Cuba, is renowned as one of the most idyllic tropical holiday destinations in the world.
-Its sub-tropical climate, which translates into an average yearly temperature of 28°C with little seasonal variation, boasts warm, dry winters and hot, wet summers.
+Its sub-tropical climate, which translates into an average yearly temperature of no less than 28°C and little seasonal weather variations, boasts warm, dry winters and hot, wet summers.

-Much like in Mexico, with which it shares the same latitude, swimming in the crystal waters, diving among the reefs, sun baking on the pristine beaches and partaking in fun activities are enjoyable all year long.
-This is by far one of the least visited corners of Cuba, and still unperturbed by mass tourism.
+Much like in Mexico, with which it shares the same latitude, swimming in the crystal waters, diving among the reefs, basking in the sun on the pristine beaches and partaking in fun activities are enjoyable activities all year long.
+This is by far one of the least visited corners of Cuba, and still unperturbed by mass tourism, which makes it all the more attractive.
 Cayo Coco is simply ideal for nature lovers and all those who prefer to get off the well-trodden tourist path.
-This island-haven is home to 11 fantastic all-inclusive resorts, each boasting and impressive array of fantastic activities, attractions and inclusions to suit all tastes, budgets and ages.
+This island haven is home to 11 fantastic all-inclusive resorts, each boasting an impressive array of fantastic activities, attractions and inclusions to suit all tastes, budgets and ages.

-May sees a significant increase in humidity and rainfall yet temps are still quite enjoyable, much like at the tail end of the west season, in October.
-With an average air temperature of 26°C, and sea temps of 28°C, enjoying the gorgeous beaches on clear days is absolute bliss in May.
-June sees a sharp increase in heat, with temps creeping up to 32°C and the rainfall reaching a maximum of 130mm over 12 days.
+May sees a significant increase in humidity and rainfall, yet the temperatures are still quite enjoyable, much like October at the tail end of the wet season.
+With an average air temperature of 26°C, and sea temperature of 28°C, enjoying the gorgeous beaches on clear days is absolute bliss in May.
+June sees a sharp increase in heat, with temperatures creeping up to 32°C in the afternoons and remaining at about 23°C during the nights.

-During this wet period of the year, the humidity can be arduous on even the most tropical of visitors.
+During this wet period of the year, the humidity can be arduous to even the most tropical of visitors.
 July and August boast similar conditions, with average temperatures reaching a peak of 28°C, highs of 33°C and lows of 23°C. If you opt for budget accommodation, do ensure that it comes with an air-conditioning unit!
-The rainfall in these two months will fall considerably, and you can expect beautifully dry days for at least half the duration of your stay.
+Although the rainfall in these two months will be considerable, you can still also always expect beautifully dry days for at least half the duration of your stay.